yoyanec/blog/_posts/2019-09-30-how-to-flash-sonoff-mini-in-mac-os.markdown

 * physicaly open the device cover and connect DIY jumper
 * create Wifi with SSID `sonoffDiy` and password `20170618sn` (both are case sensitive!)
 * connect Sonoff Mini to this network
-* run HTTP server on sonoffDiy network (idealy nginx) - HTTP server must support the Range request header
+* run HTTP server on sonoffDiy network (ideally nginx) - HTTP server must support the Range request header

 ## Find the Sonoff Mini on network
 Look in administration of you WiFi router to find your Sonoff Mini IP Address `deviceIP` .
 Using utility `dns-sd` find Zeroconf detals, specifically `deviceID` - look for `Instance Name`.